The first AE transition — when, who, how.

 The profile question — industry veteran or founder mentee

 Two viable profiles exist for a first AE, and the choice is segment-determined rather than preference-determined.
-Operators who pick the wrong profile typically discover the mistake at month six.
+Founders who pick the wrong profile typically discover the mistake at month six.

 The industry veteran has eight-to-fifteen years of selling experience in the target ICP, a personal network of buyers, working vocabulary of procurement and budget cycles, and inbound credibility from reputation.
 Correct fit for high-ACV enterprise — $75K+ ACVs, multi-stakeholder buying committees, twelve-to-eighteen-month cycles.
 Wrong fit for high-velocity motions: muscle memory calibrated to enterprise pacing, over-engineers mid-market deals, cannot work without an SDR layer that does not yet exist.